-All savings we were mentioned in the sections refers to the output stream.
+All savings we mentioned in the sections refer to the output stream.

-Fig. 2 (left) shows an UPN model of adaptive arithmetic coding compression at a symbol encode level of representation.
-Initial marking $\mu(p_1) = 1$ determines that an sequence of transition firing $\{t_1\} - \{t_2\} - \{t_3\}$ occurs.
-This sequence calculated Low value (denoted as L mark on the figure), then calculated High value (denoted as H mark on the figure) and checks conditions for: e1 scaling, e2 scaling and for e3 scaling update.
+Fig. 2 (left) shows a UPN model of adaptive arithmetic coding compression at a symbol encode level of representation.
+Initial marking $\mu(p_1) = 1$ determines that a sequence of transition firing $\{t_1\} - \{t_2\} - \{t_3\}$ occurs.
+This sequence calculates the Low value (denoted as an L mark on the figure), then calculated the High value (denoted as an H mark on the figure) and checks conditions for e1 scaling, e2 scaling and for e3 scaling update.

-Condition for e1 scaling is that High less than half of the coding interval value.
-Condition for e2 scaling is that Low is greater than or equal to a half of the coding interval.
-Condition for e3 scaling update is that Low is greater than or equal to the first quarter of the coding interval and that High is less than the third quarter of the interval value.
+The condition for e1 scaling is that High is less than half of the coding interval value.
+The condition for e2 scaling is that Low is greater than or equal to a half of the coding interval.
+The condition for e3 scaling update is that Low is greater than or equal to the first quarter of the coding interval and that High is less than the third quarter of the interval value.